andrewpey/vtland/donate.md

 We want to be honest with you as possible, and that's the main reason why we are not accepting pre-orders — we want to make sure you'll pay for an actual game what you will love to play, not for promises.

-However, we are aware that some of you want to support us either way, so we can't refuse anymore.
-There are few rewards to extend our special thanks for special donations.
+However, we are aware that some of you would like to support us either way, so we can't refuse anymore.
+By the way, there are few rewards to extend our special thanks for special donations.

 Any person who donate at least: